WILLFX/decentralized-moderation/README.md

 Search has an easy way and a hard way; **we take the easy way first to reach an MVP**, and optimize later.

-**Easy way (MVP):** when an approval becomes final, the (content hash, metadata hash) pair is appended to an **in-contract map: topic → vector of approved entries**.
-A submission with multiple topics costs proportionally more, since more contract storage is written.
+**Easy way (MVP):** when round one approves an entry, it is written to an **in-contract map: topic → vector of approved entries**.
+Each entry carries four fields: the content hash, the metadata hash, the **time of approval**, and an **`uncontested` boolean**.
+The boolean starts `true` only if no reject votes were revealed, and is **cleared by any contest** — a reject vote or an appeal — so a contested entry can never sneak back into the safe view by merely surviving a draw.
+If an appeal ends in rejection, the entry is removed at settlement.
+A submission with multiple topics costs proportionally more, since more contract storage is written (the timestamp and flag pack into a single extra storage word).
 The search dapp then serves queries entirely from **contract view functions against the latest state** — no scraping of historical logs, no off-chain indexer infrastructure.

+**Two views of the index.** The system has probabilistic outcomes, and a safe-search product must be honest about that.
+The two extra fields split the index into:

+- the **superset** — everything currently approved by the system, including entries that won contested, probabilistic draws; and
+- the **supersafe subset** — the startpage mode: `uncontested == true && now − approvalTime ≥ 96h`.
+Judged safe with not a single dissenting vote, and sat through the first appeal window with nobody in public objecting — as close to certainty as a decentralized system gets, computed entirely client-side from the same two fields.

+The voting system stays meaningful for everything contested; the supersafe view simply gives cautious front ends (a default startpage, a kids-mode client) a subset that never depended on luck.

 **Hard way (later):** publishing the index into Swarm feeds for a more economical, chain-light structure once the MVP proves the mechanism — without changing the moderation game.